-English Language Arts Math Science Social Studies 9th grade state standardized ELA Reading assessment Algebra 1 EOC (30% of course grade) and Biology EOC (30% of course grade) US History EOC (30% of course grade) Grade 9 Writing (Spring only) satisfactory score required Beginning with the 2021-2022 school year, 10th grade state standardized ELA assessment satisfactory score required for graduation for graduation Geometry EOC (30% of course United States Government will be required to take the Florida Civics Literacy Exam.
-Grade 10 Writing (Spring only) grade) Students who earn a passing score on the civic literacy assessment in the high school course will be exempt from the postsecondary civic literacy assessment as required by s.
+English Language Arts Math Science Social Studies 9th grade state standardized ELA Reading assessment Grade 9 Writing (Spring only) 10th grade state standardized ELA assessment satisfactory score required for graduation Grade 10 Writing (Spring only) Algebra 1 EOC (30% of course grade) and satisfactory score required for graduation Geometry EOC (30% of course grade) Biology EOC (30% of course grade) US History EOC (30% of course grade) Beginning with the 2021-2022 school year, United States Government will be required to take the Florida Civics Literacy Exam.
+Students who earn a passing score on the civic literacy assessment in the high school course will be exempt from the postsecondary civic literacy assessment as required by s.
 1007.25(4), F.S.

-\See the grading policy section for information regarding the 30% grade calculation.
+^{}See the grading policy section for information regarding the 30% grade calculation.